Certification of translation

 We have outlined the different types of certification services below to help you gain a better understanding of which service is most appropriate for your needs.

 Certified translations are usually requested for documents translated for official/unofficial use by private sector entities.
 For example, a translation of a CV may need to be certified for submission to a prospective employer.

 We stamp the translated documents with our company stamp and reference number.
-Your documents are returned with a certificate noting that the documents have been translated by a qualified translator and that we believe the translations to be accurate and true.
+Your documents are returned with a certificate verifying that the documents have been translated by a qualified translator and that we believe the translations to be accurate and true.

 Governmental and legal entities often require notarized translations.

-Translated documents that often must be certified by a notary include the following:
+Documents that often must be certified by a notary include the following:

 - Birth certificates;